 It can be pretty revealing.
 A child with terrible depression told me "health, happiness, and a better family."
 Another boy said, "I wish for a million bucks because I hate being poor all the time."

-And if the kid says, "I want a cell phone!
-And a unicorn!" you can assume the kid's financial needs and family support are probably ok (Unicorns are a popular wish, by the way).
+And if the kid says, "I want a unicorn!" .... well, unicorns are a popular wish, by the way.

 I think the best reply I heard had to be "I want it to snow marshmallows!"
 I mean, you can't beat marshmallows falling from the sky right?